longtran1005/dnasikt/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 4.2.6 =
+- Added new Login Lockdown whitelist feature which allows immunity for IP address or ranges from being locked by the lockdown feature.
+- Fixed bug - Replaced date_i18n with current_time to prevent cases where some localizations produce foreign characters in date stamp output.
+- Added a new feature to add Honeypot to the WordPress's user registration form (this can help reduce registration attempts by robots).
+- Added "Export to CSV" buttons for 404 Event Logs, Account Activity Logs and Failed Login Records.
+- Minor update to 6G rules.
+- Minor spelling and wording fixes and changes.

+= 4.2.5 =
+- Fixed bug - added code which caters for mysql view definitions when DB prefix is changed.
+- Fixed a typo in the user login security menu.
+- Fixed storage of time stamp in lockdown table to match the local Wordpress server time and be consistent with the timestamp stored in the failed logins table.
+- Prevent direct access to wp-security-core.php
+- Updated the POT file.

+= 4.2.4 =
+- Fix error on block_ip_if_locked(), doesn't exit with a wp_user.
+This is needed for other plugins that create the $user (aka ldap auth plugins).
+- Fix login error message for users with pending account approval.
+- Wordpress 4.7 compatibility.

+= 4.2.3 =
+- Fixed bug when math captcha was displayed on Woocommerce registration page.
+- Fixed login page bug for cases where email address and captcha are used to submit login form (thanks to @chesio for fix).
+- Logs directory now contains a .htaccess file with proper deny directives.
+- Small UX improvement: add for attribute to captcha label.
+- Added check for IIS server in get_server_type function.

+= 4.2.2 =
+- Debug logger class improvements.
+- Added a message in the debug settings area to state that the log files are reset on every plugin update.
+- Always return an array from scan_dir_sort_date() to prevent PHP notices.
+- Improvements for Automated DB backups filling up space - old backup file will be deleted first.
+- Thanks to RIPS Analyzer for sending us the vulnerability report.

+= 4.2.1 =
+- Improve output of .htaccess to include <IfModule mod_rewrite.c> checks and RewriteEngine On directives.
+- Fall back to default DB backup interval in case of invalid value.
+- The aiowps_delete_backup_files() function will produce a debug log message on every call (to help with troubleshooting when needed).

+= 4.2.0 =
+- WPML plugin compatibility fix for the renamed admin login page feature.
+- Fixed a few potential XSS vulnerabilities.

+= 4.1.9 =
+- Small improvement to the new "immediate blocking of specific usernames" feature.

+= 4.1.8 =
+- New feature to allow immediate blocking of specific usernames.
+- Only activate copy (right-click) protection for non-admin users.
+- Fixed bug where logout link in admin bar does not get updated on after the $_POST submit to reflect the new rename login setting.
+- Fixed small bug in return_regularized_url function.
+- Improvement/bug fix: When currently logged in user attempts to access renamed login page, redirect them to dashboard.
+- Removed Spanish language files so they can be automatically pulled from WordPress.org.
+- Drop unnecessary WHERE clause in some backend listings.
+- Improvement: do not schedule a cronjob, if it is already scheduled.

+= 4.1.7 =
+- Added sanitisation for log file data in textarea.
+- Disabled autocomplete for Captcha field.

+= 4.1.6 =
+- Added cleanup code for captcha string info transients.
+- Minor change to the username label in the renamed login page to keep it inline with the standard WordPress login page.
+- Fixed a potential vulnerability when viewing AIOWPS log files in the Dashboard menu.
+Thanks to Manuel LLOP for pointing this out.

+= 4.1.5 =
+- Fixed bug where username is an email and captcha was being ignored.
+- Reduce memory footprint of database backup.
+- Improvements: Make hard-coded strings localizable.
+- Partial Apache 2.3 compatibility.
+- Improved: Hide WP version number by replacing it with a hash.
+This way, WordPress version number is not exposed, but browser caching is not obscured by missing version numbers.

+= 4.1.4 =
+- Improved and tweaked the login captcha feature to avoid some issues people had with the last modification.
+- Deleted reference to ini_get('safe_mode') to avoid fatal errors for newer versions of PHP where that setting has been totally removed.

+= 4.1.3 =
+- Added new checkbox for XMLRPC to disable only pingback methods but leave other XMLRPC functionality accessible.
+This will be useful for people who use Jetpack or Wordpress iOS or other apps.
+- Updated the French language file.
+- Fix: decbin doesn't add leading zero.
+Comparing empty strings return bad results.
+- Fix: bugfix in the login captcha.
+Thanks to Sipke Mellema for pointing it out.

+= 4.1.2 =
+- Fixed bug introduced by last file change scanner code changes.
+- Fixed bug in SPAM comment blocking functionality.
+- Fixed fatal error case when Divi theme and front end lockout is enabled.

+= 4.1.1 =
+- Fixed Fatal error conflict between Rename Login feature and Yoast SEO and some themes when attempting to access wp-admin page directly.
+- Added "Pending Approval" message when manual registration approval feature is enabled and a user registers.
+- Fix (minor): No need to use strcmp to compare integer values.
+- Updated and simplified wp-security-stop-users-enumeration.php for bug (thanks to @davidegiunchidiennea)
+- Minor code cleanup (Thanks to @chesio for the following changes).
+- File scanner codebase cleanup.
+- Fix: properly report invalid email addresses in file scanner configuration.
+- Code clean-up in AIOWPSecurity_Scan::do_file_change_scan() method.
+- Tweak: Compare file scan data faster.

+= 4.1.0 =
+- Fixed bug in Maintenance menu page when trying to attach a media file to the message text box.
+- Added a new filter (called "aiowps_ip_blocked_error_msg") which allows the modification of the error message displayed on the login page when an IP address has been blocked by the login lockdown feature.
+- Updated French language translation.
+Thanks to Claude Ribaux for providing the translation files.
+- Thanks to @chesio for making the following two changes.
+- Replaced deprecated call to get_currentuserinfo() function.
+- Minor code fixes in the backup class file.
+- Fix: display correct (error) message when write_to_htaccess() fails.
+- Tweak: database backup filename is more human-readable.
+  Before: 24x7eg8l6i-database-backup-1463042767.zip
+  After: database-backup-20160512-104607-24x7eg8l6i.zip

+= 4.0.9 =
+- Made file change scanner code more robust for cases when open_basedir restriction is in effect.
+(Thanks to Manuel Jeanne for pointing this out).
+- Added code which will remove WordPress version info during CSS and JS script loading if you have the "Remove WP Generator Meta Info" option checked.
+(Thanks to aldemarcalazans for pointing this out).
+- Fixed some potential SQL injection vulnerabilities.
+(Thanks to Julio Potier for pointing these out).
+- Changed the feature category of blacklist manger from "Intermediate" to "Advanced".
+- Tweak: Remove "@" from list of characters blocked by advanced character string filter.
+(Because it is often used in retina-ready images).
+- Fix: Use home URL instead of site URL in lock notification email subject.
+Thanks to @chesio for fixing this.

+= 4.0.8 =
+- Added ability to identify IP addresses during user registration and option to block selected IPs.
+- Added login form captcha functionality for sub-sites in a multi-site installation. (see the Brute Force menu)
+- Fixed multi-site bug related to manual user-chosen DB prefix change.
+- Added extra XSS protection inside admin menu pages for the "tab" query parameter.
+- Added a note to the features that has the potential to lock you out if it doesn't work correctly on your site.
+- Updated Brazil-Portuguese language file.
+- Fixed issue with firewall custom rules being corrupted by magic quotes.
+Thanks to @chesio for fixing this.

+= 4.0.7 =
+- Added a new action hook "aiopws_before_set_404" which triggers just before the AIOWPS sets a 404. (handy for cases when rename login page is used which affects some themes when accessing "wp-admin" directly)
+- Fixed some potential SQL injection vulnerabilities.
+- Thanks to @chesio for submitting the following changes and applying the fixes.
+- Sub-directory install fixes.
+- Improve behavior of WP File Access tab.
+- Fix invalid nesting of HTML elements.
+- Do not block HTTP requests that contain "tag=" in query string.
+- Option to enable the 6G firewall.

 = 4.0.6 =
 - Removed the viewing of contents of wp-config.php and .htaccess files in order to protect sensitive info.